Safe and Drug-Free Schools

 Student, Parent-Focused Initiatives

 Students and parents may participate in the H.E.L.P.
-Clinic for counseling sessions or anger-management classes.
+Clinic for counseling sessions.

 Olathe is committed to providing alternative education through Hope, SOAR, Choices, and Prairie Learning Center.

 District policy provides funding for drug evaluation for any student in activities or athletics who has been involved with alcohol or drugs.
 Many schools and alternative programs have on-site support groups for those dealing with substance abuse or for students whose families are dealing with drugs and alcohol.